Sergei Korotkikh: Shamil Odamanov case

 In August 2007, a snuff video was uploaded to the web in which masked neo-Nazi militants brutally execute two physically restrained Iranic individuals.
 It starts off with the beheading of a young Dagestani with a Tajik male subsequently shot in the head at close range.
 Entitled the Execution of a Tajik and a Dagestani, this graphic three-minute film was posted in racist skinhead internet circles before rapidly spreading throughout various shock sites where it eventually achieved viral status and international attention.
 Russia's Ministry of Internal Affairs had dismissed the authenticity of the snuff footage until one of the murder victims in the filmed recording became successfully identified as Shamil Odamanov.

-Following an eventual investigation into the homicides, Russian authorities concluded that the xenophobic execution had been preliminarily arranged by Maxim Martsinkevich.

-Svetlana Petrenko, an official representative spokeswoman for the Investigative Committee of Russia, claims that while Martsinkevich was imprisoned for an unrelated crime in 2020, he ended up confessing to the authorities that he had been the cameraman who filmed the notorious execution video in 2007 and revealed that the accomplice who had managed carry out both murders was Sergei Korotkikh.
+Following an eventual investigation into the homicides, Russian authorities concluded that the xenophobic execution had been preliminarily arranged by Martsinkevich.
+Svetlana Petrenko, an official representative spokeswoman for the Investigative Committee of Russia, claims that while Martsinkevich was imprisoned for an unrelated crime in 2020, he ended up confessing to the authorities that he had been the cameraman who filmed the notorious execution video in 2007 and revealed that the accomplice who had managed carry out both murders was Korotkikh.
 By this account, Martsinkevich then purportedly went on to name the final masked militant neo-Nazi appearing in the footage as Maxim "Dentist" Makienko.
 On 16 September 2020, Martsinkevich was found dead in his prison cell.
 His death was officially ruled as a suicide but occurred under mysterious circumstances.

 In conjunction with Martsinkevich's testimony, another confession video surfaced on the web during 2021, in which Sergei Korotkikh testifies on the record against prominent members of the National Socialist Society including Maxim Martsinkevich, Alexander "Shultz" Filyushkin (Shitov), Alexey "Ideolog" Akimov and Andrey "Ded" Chuenkov (Dedov).
 On the recording, he discloses his intention to fully cooperate with the authorities.
 Although the Korotkikh's taped confession came to light in 2021, it was said to have actually been recorded sometime back in 2007.
 Incidentally, this was a year after Sergei Korotkikh had been kicked out of the NSO and had formed his own unofficial offshoot.

 On 24 August 2021, the Investigative Committee of Russia charged Korotkikh with murder for killing two or more people based on ethnic, religious or political hatred, which was described by the Kyiv Post as likely being for his suspected role in the murders.